Georgia Fowler Reveals Her Model Body In A Strapless Bikini For World Oceans Day

 15 min no equipment workout follow me or follow below ????????
 Walk outs x 5 Lunge w Transverse reach Hamstring stretch Switch Lateral lunge x 10 each side Squat x 10 Alternating curtsy lunge x 6 each side (12 total) Burpees 20 sec Mountain Climbers 20sec High Knees 20 sec Rest 20 sec Repeat Pilates roll up x5 Alternating dead bugs x 10 each side (20 total) Classic sit up x 10 Crunch pulse x 10 Scissor kicks x 10 each side (20 total) Hip lifts x 20 Flutter Kicks x 20 Plank hold 20 sec Plank saw x 10 Plank shoulder taps x 10 Leg lifts x 10 Stretch & stay well ????

-Georgia’s latest upload has received more than 25,000 likes in the first eight hours since she posted it to the main page of her account.

-But this is far from the first or only time the star has treated her followers to a sizzling photo of herself in her swimwear.

-Last month, Georgia sent pulses racing once again when she posed for the camera in a white bikini while she lied back during a trip out on the water on a boat.
+This is far from the first or only time the star has treated her followers to a sizzling photo of herself in her swimwear.
+Last month, Georgia sent pulses racing when she posed for the camera in a white bikini while she lied back during a trip out on the water on a boat.